-We have partnered with the Post-Secondary Enrollment Options Program (PSEO) to offer high school students entering into their junior and senior year, the opportunity to enroll in Beginning Dakota I & II, or Beginning Ojibwe I & II.
+We have partnered with the Post-Secondary Enrollment Options Program (PSEO) to offer high school students entering into their junior and senior year a tuition-free opportunity to learn about the history, issues, and languages of our Indigenous communities.

 - Reading and writing Dakota or Ojibwe

 - Help preserve Minnesota's indigenous languages and history

 - Be a junior or senior in high school at the time of taking the course (11th or 12th grade)